Easy white soda bread

 How long does soad bread keep?

-I like soda bread best when it’s still a little warm from the oven, but it will keep for a few days in an air tight container.
-You might find after a day or so it’s nicer eaten toasted.
+I like soda bread best when it’s still a little warm from the oven, but it will keep for a day or so in an air tight container.
+It’s definitely best on the day you make it, so you might find after a day it’s nicer eaten toasted.
 If you want to keep it for longer, you can freeze soda bread for up to three months.

 What do you serve soda bread with?